shadow7412/Descent/README.txt

 Purpose:
 Replace the notebook with a web application that both heroes and overlords have open.
 It must:
+- Be quick - we want to play the game rather than stare at a computer waiting for it do work
 	- Autoupdate to stay in sync with each other.
 	- Be easier than the notebook
 	- Be backdateable (allow undoing of actions)
-- Be quick - we want to play the game rather than stare at a computer waiting for it do work
 	- Not replace anything BUT the notepad.
 (For example, we don't care how many treasure maps we have - we have tokens for that)
+	- Be nice on a tablet (touchscreen)

 Bugs/Issues
 - If the state gets corrupt, it isn't recoverable.
 (Hasn't happened, but just throwing it out there)
-  - We could use the log to recreate the game state
+	- We could use the log to recreate the game state, just step through it all and 'replay' the game.
+- After creating new campaign, it does not come up on mainscreen in that same session
+	- JS will have to create a table.
+It will also haveto update tier of played campaign

 Installation:
 	Pull to www folder